testdouble/react-decoupler/README.md

 ### Lookup()

-Utility used in conjunction with the `ServiceInjector.register` option `{withParams: []}` to indicate to the ServiceInjector it should look for a service with that key during resolution.
+Utility used in conjunction with the `ServiceLocator.register` option `{withParams: []}` to indicate to the ServiceLocator it should look for a service with that key during resolution.

 #### Usage